block-core/blockcore-notes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Notes

+Thoughts and ideas:

+- Validate the content of certain limit and don't render at all if content is too long, or at least cut the content and only render X length.
+Then allow users to manually retrieve that exact event upon request.